Fast and exact audit scheduling optimization: Method

 The forbidden combinations are simply excluded from the set of candidate edges. }

-\paragraph{Soft task preference} The auditors may express preferences to tasks. \e{The auditor wants to specialize in bank auditing.} \e{The auditor had a bad experience with the client.} \imp{We solve it by adjusting the cost matrix $c$.}
+\paragraph{Soft task preference} The auditors may express preferences to certain tasks \cite{Salewski1994}. \e{The auditor wants to specialize in bank auditing.} \imp{We solve this by adjusting the cost matrix $c$.}

-\paragraph{Staff scarcity} As the customer base is growing, there does not have to be enough auditors to work all the required hours. \imp{We solve it by the introduction of \q{mock auditors} in the set of auditors, who if assigned will have to be hired.
+\paragraph{Staff scarcity} As the customer base is growing, there is an insufficient number of auditors to work all of the required hours. \imp{We solve this through the introduction of \q{mock auditors} in the set of auditors, who if assigned will have to be hired.
 Of course, the recruitment and training of new auditors is a costly endeavor.
 Hence, we penalize the employment of mock auditors by extending the objective function to:

-where $M, M \subset A$, is the set of mock auditors, $c_{mock}$ is the cost per single mock auditor, and $y_a$ is a binary slack variable for each mock auditor.
-Each slack variable $y_a$ is constrained with:
+where $M$ with $M \subset A$ is the set of mock auditors, $c_{\text{mock}}$ is the cost per mock auditor, and $y_a$ is a binary slack variable for each mock auditor.
+We use following constraints to force slack variables $y_a$ to take value 1 when mock auditor $a$ is assigned to at least one sink $s$:

 }